-- If the RIPE submittal relies on a TSTF-425 license amendment to demonstrate PRA acceptability, the submittal includes the following additional information: - Description of PRA model changes and peer review history since implementation of TSTF-425. - Description of independent assessment reviews. - Description of all open F&Os, including a discussion about whether they are applicable to the submittal. - Description of key assumptions and sources of uncertainty. - o Explanation of external hazard applicability, including - Discussion of non-applicable external hazards. - Discussion of applicable external hazards, including the previously NRC-approved application that reviewed the PRA model for the applicable external hazard, and any changes, peer reviews, and open F&O discussions for that model. - The RIPE submittal includes a description of surrogates used in the application. - The RIPE submittal confirms that the plant has implemented an NRC approved amendment to adopt the 10 CFR 50.69 IDP, or equivalent, and has completed all associated license conditions. - The RIPE submittal includes the results of the IDP's review of the issue addressed in the submittal. - The RIPE submittal states that the issue has no or minimal safety impact (i.e., risk-informed considering both qualitative and quantitative risk), meaning the following are addressed in the request: - The issue contributes less than 1 × 10-7/year to CDF. - The issue contributes less than 1 × 10-8/year to LERF. - The issue has no or minimal safety impact in accordance with "Guidelines for Characterizing the Safety Impact of Issues." - Cumulative risk is assessed on a plant-specific basis, to be less than 1 × 10-4/year for CDF and less than 1 × 10-5/year for LERF once the impact of the proposed change is incorporated into baseline risk.
+- Description of all open F&Os, including a discussion about whether they are applicable to the submittal. - Description of key assumptions and sources of uncertainty. - Explanation of external hazard applicability, including - Discussion of non-applicable external hazards. - Discussion of applicable external hazards, including the previously NRC-approved application that reviewed the PRA model for the applicable external hazard, and any changes, peer reviews, and open F&O discussions for that model. - The RIPE submittal includes a description of surrogates used in the application. - The RIPE submittal confirms that the plant has implemented an NRC approved amendment to adopt the 10 CFR 50.69 IDP, or equivalent, and has completed all associated license conditions. - The RIPE submittal includes the results of the IDP's review of the issue addressed in the submittal. - The RIPE submittal states that the issue has no or minimal safety impact (i.e., risk-informed considering both qualitative and quantitative risk), meaning the following are addressed in the request: - The issue contributes less than 1 × 10-7/year to CDF. - The issue contributes less than 1 × 10-8/year to LERF. - The issue has no or minimal safety impact in accordance with "Guidelines for Characterizing the Safety Impact of Issues." - Cumulative risk is assessed on a plant-specific basis, to be less than 1 × 10-4/year for CDF and less than 1 × 10-5/year for LERF once the impact of the proposed change is incorporated into baseline risk.

 As described in Section 2 of this TSG, RIPE may not be used to support immediate actions or repairs.
-Verbal exemption approvals will not be completed using RIPE.

-If the PM and the DRA, environmental and engineering reviewers have a technical objection and believe that the exemption request does not contain the information necessary to qualify as a RIPE submittal (with branch chief approval), that more information through a supplement is required, or that the application is non-acceptable, then the acceptance review results will either be non-acceptable or non-acceptable with an opportunity to supplement, and the LIC-109 process will be followed.
-If the licensee responds with a supplement that is acceptable for review but still does not qualify for a streamlined review under RIPE, then the PM will notify the licensee that the request will continue to be processed under a normal NRC review schedule, and the PM in consultation with LPMB (if required) will revise the Enterprise Project Identifier (EPID) title by removing "[RIPE]" from it.
+If the involved staff have a technical objection and believe that the exemption request does not contain the information necessary to qualify as a RIPE submittal (with branch chief approval), that more information through a supplement is required, or that the application is non-acceptable, then the acceptance review results will either be non-acceptable or non-acceptable with an opportunity to supplement, and the LIC-109 process should be followed.
+If the licensee responds with a supplement that is acceptable for review but still does not qualify for a streamlined review under RIPE, then the PM should notify the licensee that the request will continue to be processed under a normal NRC review schedule, and the PM in consultation with the Integrated Program Management and Beyond Design Basis Branch (LPMB) (if required) should revise the Enterprise Project Identifier (EPID) title by removing "RIPE" from it.

-The acceptance review for a RIPE submittal will follow the tasks and streamlined milestone schedule below, assuming the submittal meets the criteria for a streamlined review and is acceptable for review:
+The acceptance review for a RIPE submittal should follow the tasks and streamlined milestone schedule below, assuming the submittal meets the criteria for a streamlined review and is acceptable for review: